Every business selling goods or services needs to get paid. Invoice plays a crucial part in getting paid.

 Types of Invoices for Small Business & Freelancers

 Here’s the list of different types of invoices in accounting:

 Standard invoicing meaning is quite clear by its name.
 It’s a standard invoice format that consists of all the basic information that is to be included in any invoice such as the unique invoice number, name of the seller, the company’s name, address, contact details, name of the buyer, address, items purchased, total cost, etc. It can be used in the same format for different business transactions.

 Standard invoice is used by multiple industries such as the retail industry, agriculture industry, wholesale trade industry, etc.

 We come across such invoices almost every day.
 It is the basic structured invoice that comes to our mind immediately when we imagine one.

-Unlike an everyday invoice that we receive from the nearby department store or a book store, commercial invoice also known as business invoice means a special invoice designed for documentation of any foreign trade such as shipment of machine parts from one country to another.
+Unlike an everyday invoice that we receive from the nearby department store or a book store, a commercial invoice also known as a business invoice means a special invoice designed for documentation of any foreign trade such as shipment of machine parts from one country to another.

 It is used for customs declaration when the product is crossing international borders.

 The custom invoice comes with certain special attributes such as the carrier identification number, country of origin, harmonized code for each item, declaration that the invoice is authentic and the signature of the person in charge of the transaction.
 It may also contain some special notes and comments.

 Progress invoice, also known as interim invoice, is commonly used in works that stretch over a long period.

 It is mostly used in the construction line as this is one industry that not only takes a lot of time for each project but also is very expensive.